-tonight i appeared on stage
+tonight i appeared on stagewearing only my underwear,

 for the first time.